united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/managingthesystem.md

 2. Once you are logged in, click on **Dashboards** on the left and select **Import**.
 Now copy the Grafana json below and paste it into **Import via panel json**.
 Then click on **Load**.
 You will then be redirected to **Options** where you need to select the **umh-v2-datasource**.
 Finally, click on **Import**.

    ![Untitled](/images/getstarted/managingTheSystem/getStartedManagingGrafanaImport.png)
-3. If everything is working properly, you should then see the functioning dashboard with a temperature curve.
+3. If everything is working properly, you should now see a functional dashboard with a temperature curve.

    ![Untitled](/images/getstarted/managingTheSystem/getStartedManagingGrafanaDashboard.png)